Local muralist works to restore historic mural and create a new mural in Lake Oswego, honoring farmworkers and cooperatives

 Long-time Portland-based muralist, Hector H. Hernandez is in the process of restoring a historic mural designed by illustrator Mike Benny and painted by ArtFx in 1998.
 The artwork honors and celebrates the farmers and local farming cooperatives that have a long history in the Willamette Valley region (Stayton, Lake Oswego, Donald, Mt Angel).
 Hernandez worked with the Wilco team to develop additional scenery to extend the original mural by an additional 864 square feet.

 “Agriculture is a vital part of Oregon’s culture.
-We wanted to help celebrate the area’s heritage in way that adds value to the community.
+We wanted to help celebrate the area’s heritage in a way that adds value to the community.
 This was a perfect opportunity to share the story of farming in a modern way,” said Sam Bugarsky, CEO of Wilco.
 “We are excited about becoming a more active part of the Lake Oswego community.
 This was just a first step.”

 Jerad Lillegard, the Project Manager overseeing the mural-making process, said, “It has been a fun and rewarding opportunity to add to the beautification of the Gateway of Lake Oswego.
 By working with local muralist Hector Hernandez, he has enabled us to visually describe some of the lifestyle activities that Wilco serves through our customers.
 Our team at Wilco is very excited to open our new store and join this beautiful community.”

 Hector Hernandez has produced murals and other artworks throughout communities and educational institutions in Oregon since 1995.
-Permanent exhibition murals by Hernandez are located at the OSU Memorial Union, Portland Community College (Rock Creek Campus), Portland State University, as well as Independence High School, Canby School Districts, Parks and Recreations among others.
+Permanent exhibition murals by Hernandez are located at the OSU Memorial Union, Portland Community College (Rock Creek Campus), Portland State University, as well as Independence High School, Canby School Districts, Parks, and Recreations among others.
 Hernandez has shown his works in numerous galleries across Oregon, Japan, and Mexico.
-Among the subjects and themes reflected in his murals are the community involvement on issues such as environment, education, multiculturalism, and social change.
+Among the subjects and themes reflected in his murals is the community involvement on issues such as environment, education, multiculturalism, and social change.

 Portland Street Art Alliance is a 501(c)3 non-profit that provides access to resources, networking platforms, and professional development opportunities for Pacific Northwest street artists.
 Since its founding in 2012, PSAA has managed over 100 private and publicly-funded street art projects, collaborating with hundreds of artists in the region.